BigMoneyKai/Encrypted-File-Box-/README.md

 ## 4. Database Setup

 Create the database (schema name must match `config.yaml`):

-* First, you need to install mysql and mysql and mysql-client(Or MySQL WorkBench for optional GUI choice) For MacOS and Unix/Linux users, use the packahe manager on your platform to install mysql and mysql-client.
+1.First, you need to install mysql and mysql and mysql-client(Or MySQL WorkBench for optional GUI choice) For MacOS and Unix/Linux users, use the packahe manager on your platform to install mysql and mysql-client.
 By the way, the names of mysql and mysql-client might be different in different systems, please go check on the website.
 ```bash